mattrush/lastb_histogram/README.md

 # lastb_histogram
-generate a histogram from lastb data on ssh attempts. display as a sparkline, graphing the frequency of attacks per origin address.
+Generate a histogram from lastb data on ssh attempts.
+Then display a sparkline, graphing the frequency of attacks against each origin address.